- Smaller than a Eurasian Collared-Dove; larger than a Mourning Dove.

 - In the early 1980s, the singer Stevie Nicks introduced millions of Americans to the White-winged Dove with her song “Edge of Seventeen,” which hit #11 on the Billboard charts.

-- The oldest White-winged Dove on record was 21 years and 9 months old.
+- The oldest White-winged Dove on record was at least 21 years and 9 months old.
 It was banded in Arizona and later recovered in Mexico.